1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 castle_icon Middle Ages

-The Middle Ages (c.
-450-1450), also called the Dark Ages, corresponds to the post-classical period.
-The Middle Ages began in Europe with the disintegration of the Holy Roman Empire, c.
-450 CE, and is characterized by centuries of wars between civilizations; mass migrations; the rise of Christianity and Islam; and creation of vast trade networks.
-In Japan, this time was called the Nara period (710-794 CE) while the Tang Dynasty (618-907 CE) was in full swing in China.
+The Middle Ages, also known as the Dark Ages, spans from approximately 450 to 1450 CE and falls under the post-classical period.
+It began in Europe with the disintegration of the Holy Roman Empire around 450 CE and is characterized by centuries of conflicts between civilizations, mass migrations, the rise of Christianity and Islam, and the establishment of extensive trade networks.
+Although there is no equivalent era in East Asia, the Japanese Nara period (710-794 CE) and the Chinese Tang Dynasty (618-907 CE) fall within the approximate center of Europe’s Middle Ages.

 Europe | Wikimedia Commons